 In Summer 2018, Laurence was a soloist on a recording of the Richard Strauss Duet-Concertino (with Sarah Watts and the Royal Scottish National Orchestra conducted by Sian Edwards), plus trios by Beethoven and Glinka (with pianist Martin Roscoe).
 This recording, entitled 'The Princess and the Bear' reached No. 4 in the UK Specialist Classical Charts in August 2018.

 Laurence's latest recording project for Hyperion is an ambitious 2-CD set, 'Voyage of a Sea-god' - a journey through 100 years of bassoon music in the 20th century, including world première recordings of works by Elizabeth Maconchy (Concertino), Richard Rodney Bennett (Sonata), David Bedford ('Dreams of Stac Pollaidh'), Alan Ridout ('Caliban and Ariel') and music by Granville Bantock written for a 1926 production of Shakespeare's 'Macbeth'.
 This is scheduled for release in late Spring 2021.

 Live Wood Music is a recent creation by Laurence.
 It is an outlet both for independently-produced recordings of a wide range of repertoire, and for the promotion of live concert performances in the post-pandemic era.
 The first LWM production is a limited-edition CD (an 'EP' - 30 minutes duration) featuring Laurence's new single 'Blow the Wind Southerly' plus three other tracks recorded in there last five years.

-- No. 4 in the Specialist Classical Charts in August 2018
+No. 4 in the Specialist Classical Charts (August 2018)

 Richard Strauss: Duet-Concertino for clarinet, bassoon and orchestra